hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/airdrop-transaction.md

 The main operation, which would allow airdrops to be sent is the `TokenAirdropTransaction`.
 Using it, an airdrop sender would be able to send airdrop tokens to a specific receiver, no matter if the receiver is associated with the token or not.
+In addition to token owners, spender accounts who have a token allowance, could also send airdrops from their behalf.

 ## Prerequisite reading
 * [HIP-904](https://hips.hedera.com/hip/hip-904)